Sea Turtle Life Cycle

 "The Lost Years"

-From the time they take their first swim until they return to coastal waters to forage as juveniles may be as long as a decade.
+From the time the hatchlings take their first swim until they return to coastal waters to forage as juveniles may be as long as a decade.
 This period of time is often referred to as the "lost years" since following sea turtles movements during this phase is difficult and their whereabouts are often unknown.

 Following the "lost years", when they have grown to approximately the size of a dinner plate, their pelagic (open ocean) phase comes to an end and they return to coastal waters where they forage and continue to mature.
 During this time, these reptiles are highly mobile, foraging over large areas of ocean.